 having children.
 Because of this we’ll likely take some long trips during the summers when we have more time away from work.
 This is one of those trips and we can’t wait!

-Saving money on trips like this, is possible for anyone who has the right travel hacking tools.
+Saving money on trips like this, is possible for anyone who has the right travel tools and understanding of travel points and miles.
 If you’re interested in having a life full of travel, without paying a pocket full of money, I suggest following along with Travel Freedom.
 An easy way to follow is by entering your email below to join our email journal.
 You’ll stay updated with news, tips and giveaway information.
 Mahalo.
 Talk to you soon.
 Aloha!